 As “the most wonderful time of the year” rolls around, there may be some change afoot: during the last few years, there may not have been as many turkeys gracing Christmas tables as before.
-Last Christmas, it was estimated that 71% of millennials were serving vegan food.
-Studies showed that over half of Americans considered vegan Christmas options important, and one in five British people were planning to have vegan dishes for Christmas.
+It's estimated that around 71% of millennials are serving vegan food for Christmas; whilst over half of Americans consider vegan Christmas options important; and one in five British people plan to have a vegan Christmas dinner this year.
 In short, plant-based festive food is booming – but what are the reasons behind this growing trend?

 By Sascha Camilli: writer, speaker, activist, and vegan fashion expert.

 The recent abundance in vegan food offerings has made it possible to have a vegan Christmas that is every bit as delicious and indulgent as its meaty counterpart, but there are more benefits to a turkey-free table than just taste.
 Here are the main reasons why more people are choosing a plant-based celebration, and why you should join in.